jrwnnnn/crud-project/README.md

 A school project. <br>
 **Programmed and published on GitHub by Mark Jerwin [(@jrwnnnn)](https://github.com/jrwnnnn) and hendi [(@kcirdneH)](https://github.com/kcirdneH) .** <br>
 > Status : Active <br>

+### How to use
+This thing won't run just yet.
+Please come back next time. :)

+### Contributing
+1. Clone the repo
+2. Make your own branch (use `main` as the source).
+This will serve as your playground.
+3. Merge your work to the `beta` branch.
+4. Wait for the merge to be approved.
+5. Prior testing will be done before merging to `main`.